igor71/Tensorflow/README.md

 # Tensorflow
-This repo contain docker files and code for building tensorflow package form the sources
+This repo contain docker files and code for building tensorflow_cpu package form the sources

 ### Dockerfile.devel-cpu-mkl used for creating yi/tflow:0.0 docker image.